 We are delighted and honoured to be your Club Captains for 2023.
 We are very proud of the first-class facilities available to both members and visitors at the Golf Club.
-We have two magnificent courses on Mahony’s Point and Killeen (host to the Irish Open in 1991, 1992, 2010 and 2011).
-The club can be proud of the improvements made at the Golf Academy in Lackabane which includes a driving range, chipping areas, putting greens and a nine hole golf course.
-We are confident that management and staff of Killarney Golf and Fishing Club will cater for all your needs.
+We have two magnificent courses on Mahony’s Point and Killeen (host to the Irish Open in 1991, 1992, 2010 and 2011) and are confident that the management and staff of Killarney Golf and Fishing Club will cater for all your needs.

 We hope that 2022 will be a rewarding experience for all associated in any way with Killarney Golf and Fishing Club.
 To our members we hope you will have a great year of golf and that in 2022 we will achieve success with one or more of our Club teams – men’s and ladies alike.